remix-run/remix/docs/api/conventions.md

 };
 ```

+#### Page context in `meta` function

+`meta` function is passed an object that has following data:

+- `data` is whatever exported by `loader` function
+- `location` is a `window.location`-like object that has some data about the current route
+- `params` is an object containing route params
+- `parentsData` is a hashmap of all the data exported by `loader` functions of current route and all of its parents

 ### `links`

 The links function defines which `<link>` elements to add to the page when the user visits a route.